Extrajudicial killing: Israel

 In a report from October 2015, Amnesty International documented incidents that "appear to have been extrajudicial executions" against Palestinian civilians.
 Several of those incidents occurred after Palestinians attempted to attack Israelis or Israel Defense Forces soldiers.
 Even though the attackers did not pose a serious threat, they were shot without attempting to arrest the suspects before resorting to the use of lethal force.
 Medical attention for severely wounded Palestinians was in many cases delayed by Israeli forces.

 The New York Times reported 13 November 2020 that Abdullah Ahmed Abdullah was assassinated 7 August 2020 on the streets of Tehran by Israeli operatives at the behest of the United States, according to four intelligence officials of the United States.

 Iranian nuclear physicist Mohsen Fakhrizadeh was killed 27 November 2020 on a rural road in Absard, a city near Tehran.
 One American official — along with two other intelligence officials — said that Israel was behind the attack on the scientist.

-On 16 March 2023, the Israeli Army killed four Palestinians in Jenin.
+On 16 March 2023, the Israeli Army killed four Palestinian militants in Jenin.
 One motionless victim was shot in the head.
 According to The Guardian, the Israeli group of military veterans against the occupation, Breaking the Silence, called this an "extrajudicial execution".